 Target Response Times

-Operation of the Service is critically affected (not responding to requests or serving content) for a large number of users; no workaround available.
+Operation of the Service is critically affected (not responding to requests, serving content, or permitting remote access) for a large number of users; no workaround available.

 Service is responding and functional but performance is degraded, and/or Incident has potentially severe impact on operation of the Service for multiple users.